Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: AbsR: abstract reasoning dataset

 To construct the whole dataset, and inspired by previous works~\cite{wang2022self,xu2023wizardlm}, we choose GPT-4~\cite{achiam2023gpt} as our data annotator.
 The API we used is \texttt{gpt-4-1106-preview}.

-Specifically, for each sampled generic fact $r_i$, we would ask GPT-4 to create samples $S_i=\{s_1^i,\cdots,s_{m_i}^i| 1\leq m_i\leq 3\}$ according to $r_i$.
+Specifically, for each sampled generic fact $r_i$, we would ask GPT-4 to create samples $S_i=\{s_1^i,\cdots,s_{m_i}^i| 1\leq m_i\leq 3\}$ in various scenarios based on $r_i$.
 Each sample $s^i_j$ contains the following terms: (1) a question $X^i_j$ with a few options, (2) a response $Y^i_j$ with an answer and an explanation guided by $r_i$.
-All terms form a triple $s^i_j=<r_i, X^i_j, Y^i_j>$ for each sample.
-The prompt we used for dataset creation can refer to Appendix~\ref{pmp:dataset_construction}.
-An illustration of the created examples is shown in Figure~\ref{fig:example}.
+All terms form a triple $s^i_j=<X^i_j, r_i, Y^i_j>$ for each sample.
+The prompt for dataset creation can refer to Appendix~\ref{pmp:dataset_construction}.
+Figure~\ref{fig:example} shows an illustration of the created samples.

-Finally, without loss of generality, given the $j$-th sample $s^i_j$ of generic fact $r_i$, we can create two kinds of examples for our proposed meaningful learning.
-One is predicting $Y^i_j$ given $<r_i, X^i_j>$~(K-example), while the other is predicting $Y^i_j$ given only $X^i_j$~(R-example).
-The examples are used to implicitly enhance the abstract reasoning abilities of LLMs through \textbf{\textit{Knowledge}} and \textbf{\textit{Reasoning}} ways.
+Finally, without loss of generality, given the $j$-th sample $s^i_j$ of generic fact $r_i$, we can create two kinds of examples for meaningful learning.
+One is predicting $Y^i_j$ given $<X^i_j, r_i>$~(K-example), while the other is predicting $Y^i_j$ given only $X^i_j$~(R-example).
+The examples can implicitly enhance abstract reasoning in LLMs through \textbf{\textit{Knowledge}} and \textbf{\textit{Reasoning}} ways.
 Table~\ref{tab:absr} shows the statistics of AbsR.